ikelaiah/threadsafecollections-fp/README.md

 - [DictionaryIterator](examples/DictionaryIterator/DictionaryIterator.lpr) - Demonstrates using `TThreadSafeDictionary` with an iterator.
 - [DictionaryWithCustomType](examples/DictionaryWithCustomType/DictionaryWithCustomType.lpr) - Demonstrates using `TThreadSafeDictionary` with a custom type and a custom comparer.
 - [SimpleHashSet](examples/SimpleHashSet/SimpleHashSet.lpr) - Demonstrates using `TThreadSafeHashSet` with the built-in integer comparer.
-- [SimpleHashSet](examples/SimpleHashSet/SimpleHashSet.lpr) - Demonstrates using `TThreadSafeHashSet` with a custom type and a custom comparer.
 - [HashSetClientDemo](examples/HashSetClientDemo/HashSetClientDemo.lpr) - Demonstrates using `TThreadSafeHashSet` with a custom type and a custom comparer.
-- [SimpleDeque](examples/SimpleDeque/SimpleDeque.lpr) - Demonstrates using `TThreadSafeDeque` with a custom type and a custom comparer.
+- [SimpleDeque](examples/SimpleDeque/SimpleDeque.lpr) - Demonstrates using `TThreadSafeDeque` with basic push/pop operations.
-- [DequeWithCustomType](examples/DequeWithCustomType/DequeWithCustomType.lpr) - Demonstrates using `TThreadSafeDeque` with a custom type and a custom comparer.
+- [DequeWithCustomType](examples/DequeWithCustomType/DequeWithCustomType.lpr) - Demonstrates using `TThreadSafeDeque` with a custom type.
+- [Benchmark](examples/Benchmark/Benchmark.lpr) - Microsecond-precision benchmark suite covering all four collections at 1k, 10k, 100k and 1M items.
+Supports `--affinity` flag to pin the timing thread to CPU core 0 for stable measurements.

 ## 🤝 Contributing